Found on beach Bones found in recent years - Iron Age skull, Bison, Wild Boar, Mammoth, Sperm Whale ... Red Hills, Fish

-The Board Walk Timbers from what is thought to be a Bronze Age board walk were found in the mud off Mersea in 2017.
-Since then they have undergone a preservation process, and will soon be on display in the Museum.
-See In the mud
+The Board Walk Bronze Age timbers from a board walk were found in the mud off Mersea in 2016.
+The timbers were rescued, have undergone a preservation process, and are now on display in the Museum.
+They have been dated to Late Bronze Age.
+See The Bronze Age Board Walk - a trackway across the wetlands

 A changing selection of pictures, maps, photographs and postcards show the history of Mersea and its residents from the 19th Century.
 The beach hut illustrates a feature of holidays in Mersea that is close to many people's hearts.
 The section also includes Archaeological finds such as Roman remains, tiles and pottery.
-Bellamine and Martabani Jars (17th Century) and Amphora (Roman Vase) are also on show.
+Bellamine and Martabani Jars (17th Century) and Amphora (vase from Roman times) are also on show.

 Wildlife of the local marshes and mudflats.
 Some of the birds, shellfish and fish to be found in the marshes, mudlflats, creeks and sea around Mersea Island.